Jimmydalecleveland/rsc-form-state-minimal-examples/README.md

 ## Submit Button

-Both forms have an additional submit button that uses `useFormStatus` to show how that works, and that the `SubmitButton` component can be reused in any form. `useFormStatus` is required to be called inside a form component (some child of form) to work and I see a lot of people get confused by that.
+All forms have an additional submit button that uses `useFormStatus` to show how that works, and that the `SubmitButton` component can be reused in any form. `useFormStatus` is required to be called inside a form component (some child of form) to work and I see a lot of people get confused by that.
 I think you can see why it makes sense for the React team to implement this feature in such a way when you see